JohnFunkCode/ProgrammingChurch-JavaEdition/README.md

 # Programming Church - 2021 JavaEdition
 ## Overall Goals
 The main goal is to expand our ability to build stuf in Java using modern practices for 2021 and have some fun along the way.
-We've keeping the 'Programming Church' moniker  because we meet on Sunday morning for and there's a lot of preaching and teaching going on.
-He're is a list of concepts we'll be studying:
+We've keeping the irreverant 'Programming Church' moniker because we meet on Sunday morning for and there's a whole lot of preaching and teaching going on.
+He're is a list of concepts we'll take on:
 1. Java language basics
 2. OO Design - making the leap to Objects rather than funtions
 3. Dependancy Management (package mangement) with Maven and Gradle